specklesystems/speckle-docs-OLD/user/manager.md

 Speckle Manager is a desktop application that handles accounts and connectors on your machine.
 You need to add a Speckle account to your computer using Manager in order for the Connectors to use them to send and receive data from a Speckle Server.

-::: tip IMPORTANT
+::: tip IMPORTANT 🙌
 This guide assumes you have access to a **Speckle Server**.
-It might have been provided by your company, you might have deployed one locally, or you might be using one provided by us.
+It might have been provided by your company, you might have deployed one locally, or you might be using our [free official server](https://speckle.systems/getstarted/).
 :::

 ## Installation